day8/re-frame/docs/subscriptions.md

 # Subscriptions

 This tutorial covers dominoes 4, 5 and 6.
-It is ulimtately about two API fucntions - `subscribe` and `reg-sub` - but first let's get an overview.
+It is ulimtately about two API functions - `subscribe` and `reg-sub` - but first let's get an overview.

 ## On Derived Data